send2dan/public/README.md

 Welcome to Dr. Daniel Weiand's Public GitHub Repository!

 This repository includes presentations I’ve delivered (and the code used to deliver them), including:
-- an online workshop on Producing Parameterised Reports using purrr and Quarto; and
+- Online workshop on Producing Parameterised Reports using purrr and Quarto; and
-- a plenary talk on Predicting Antimicrobial Resistance Rates (AMR) using R and Sharing the Results in the form of Parameterised Reports produced using Quarto.
+- Plenary talk on Predicting Antimicrobial Resistance Rates (AMR) using R and Sharing the Results in the form of Parameterised Reports produced using Quarto.
-- a plenary talk on Patient-Level Analytics That Work: Using R to Achieve Rapid, Sustained MRSA Screening Compliance Improvements (delivered @ RPySOC 2025, the NHS-R/NHS.pycom Open Source Conference)
+- Plenary talk on Reproducible Analytical Pipelines (RAP) delivered @ RPySOC 2025, the NHS-R/NHS.pycom Open Source Data Science Conference
+- invited presentation at "Excellence in Clinical Audit Awards 2026" (part of "Clinical Audit Awareness Week" (CAAW)): Winner of Innovation award category

 # Who am I?